 Your Newborn Baby's Development and Milestones

-You’ll spend a lot of time gazing at your new baby and while you’ll fall in love with every inch of them, you might notice some physical features that seem a little unusual at first.
+You’ll spend a lot of time gazing at your new baby, and while you’ll fall in love with every inch of them, you might notice some physical features that seem a little unusual at first.
 Your baby is still adjusting to life outside the uterus, so it’s completely normal to spot these differences in their appearance during the first few weeks:

-• You might notice reddish areas on your baby’s face or neck known as ‘salmon patches’ or ‘stork marks.’
+• Red birthmarks.
+You might notice reddish areas on your baby’s face or neck known as ‘salmon patches’ or ‘stork marks.’
 These marks usually fade within a few months.
+Dark red, slightly raised marks called ‘strawberry marks’ may appear shortly after birth and could get larger before gradually fading over time.

 • You may feel two soft spots, called the fontanelles, on top of your baby’s head.
 These spots are where the skull bones are still fusing, but a thick membrane provides protection.